apache/mesos-site/source/documentation/latest/app-framework-development-guide.md

  * Invoked when an executor has exited/terminated.
 Note that any
  * tasks running will have TASK_LOST status updates automagically
  * generated.
+ *
+ * NOTE: This callback is not reliably delivered.
  */
 virtual void executorLost(SchedulerDriver* driver,
                           const ExecutorID& executorId,